 Star currently holds a 50% stake in the integrated resort with Chow Tai Fook and Far East Consortium holding 25% each as part of the Destination Brisbane Consortium (DBC) joint venture.

-Just days after Star shareholders approved an AU$300 million rescue package from US casino operator Bally’s Corp and Bruce Mathieson’s Investment Holdings Pty Ltd, the company revealed that it has now received notice from its Hong Kong partners that they wish to terminate the Heads of Agreement signed in regard to The Star Brisbane in March.
+Just days after Star shareholders approved an AU$300 million rescue package from US casino operator Bally’s Corp and Bruce Mathieson’s Investment Holdings Pty Ltd, the company revealed that it has now received notice from its Hong Kong partners that they wish to terminate the Heads of Agreement (HOA) signed in regard to The Star Brisbane in March.
 The termination will become effective next Monday 7 July.

 Star said in an ASX filing that the parties had been unable to enter long form documents by the required date, having failed to reach an agreement on commercial issues despite ongoing negotiations in recent weeks.

-However, it added, “Despite the receipt of this notice, The Star remains willing to continue negotiations with the Joint Venture Partners to give effect to the DBC transaction.
+However, it added, “Despite the receipt of this notice, The Star remains willing to continue negotiations with the Joint Venture Partners to give effect to the DBC transaction.”

 Star was to subsequently acquire its joint venture partners’ interests in two hotel and residential towers – Dorsett and the soon-to-open Andaz – at The Star Gold Coast, lifting its current 33.3% interest in each tower to full ownership.